JayhawkZombie/SFEngine/README.md

 ### This project is still in pre-alpha, and is nowhere near ready for any sort of release

-**This repo is frozen**.
-The code base has been migrated to a new repo for further development.
-It will be posted here when the migration is complete.

 ## License
 MIT License